Portfolio Review

 Written Statement:

-Your written statement is considered an important part of the portfolio.
+Your written statement an optional part of the portfolio.
 Evaluation is based upon signs of a student’s potential for joining theory and practice in his or her creative activity.
+The optional Written Statements:

-* Include comments on your reasons for choosing to concentrate in art, some of the ideas in which you are currently interested, and indications of future areas you would like to explore.
+- Include comments on your art background, your reasons for choosing to concentrate in art, some of the ideas in which you are currently interested, and indications of future areas you would like to explore.

-* Address your recent (college) art background (as opposed to your childhood experiences in art).
-While criteria for evaluation are difficult to measure in art practices, the written statement helps provide a basis for evaluation in each area.
+- Address your recent (college) art background (as opposed to your childhood experiences in art).

 Evaluation Criteria: